When is the best time to retire?

 We spend decades saving for a financially secure retirement.

-So, when the time comes, it can be exciting and a little bit overwhelming.
+So, when the time comes, making the choice can be exciting and a little bit overwhelming.
 With some serious financial considerations at play, deciding when to retire is a big decision.

 When is the best time to retire?

-In addition to carefully planning when you will retire, it’s also important to determine the best time of the year to quit work.
-This decision is based on numerous factors; each person's circumstances are different.
+In addition to carefully planning when you will retire, it’s also important to determine the best time of the year to stop working.
+This decision is based on many factors, as each person's circumstances are different.

-The specific date on which you start your retirement could impact several different factors that affect your retirement finances.
-These include benefits from your former employer, Social Security distributions, and taxes, to name a few.
+The specific date on which you start your retirement could impact several factors that affect your retirement finances.
+These can include benefits from your former employer, Social Security distributions, and taxes.

 Here are seven factors to consider as you plan the best time of the year to start your retirement.